Do you find yourself traveling often, perhaps for work or pleasure?

 The cards below offer a variety of these benefits as well as others.

-Make sure you are actually going to use the benefits!
+One note though — make sure you are actually going to use the benefits!

 If you aren’t taking advantage of what a particular card offers then you are wasting the usefulness of a travel rewards credit card.
 Some of these have annual fees, so you need to make sure you are making up for that fee in the card’s use (yes, I’d prefer there were no fees, but these cards will quickly pay for themselves if you are using the benefits).
+If you aren’t taking advantage of the rewards then there’s probably another type of card that will work better for you.

 Finding the best credit card to fit your particular traveling needs is a great way to maximize your credit card and your spending.
+That’s just smart use of your spending power (and I know you’re smart!).
+Some people don’t like credit cards but I’m all for responsible spending and if a card can give me some awesome benefits for using it them I’m all for it.

 Take a look at the list below and find the best travel rewards credit card with benefits to match your travel habits.

-Best Travel Rewards Credit Cards
+Best Credit Cards for Travel Rewards

 Starwood Preferred Guest® Credit Card from American Express